- Start saving early in a 529 college savings account.

-- Make a solid plan for college savings
+- Make a solid plan for college savings.

 As parents, you encourage your children to learn from their mistakes.
 When it comes to college savings, learning from other parents' missteps or oversights can be a great untapped resource.

-Still, more parents are willing to make additional sacrifices and expect to pay more.
-“Today's parents have learned from their own experiences paying for college and managing student loan debt.
-These parents clearly value the importance of a college degree and likely want to help shield their children from a heavy student debt burden after college," says Keith Bernhardt, vice president of college planning at Fidelity.
+Still, more parents are willing to make additional sacrifices and expect to pay more—as evidenced by the increased number of parents who say they’re saving for college in Fidelity’s College Savings Indicator Study.
+"Today's parents have learned from their own experiences paying for college and managing student loan debt.
+These parents clearly value the importance of a college degree and likely want to help shield their children from a heavy student debt burden after college," says Melissa Ridolfi, vice president of retirement and college leadership at Fidelity.

-1. Consider a 529 college savings account early.
+1. Consider a 529 savings plan early

 While it's always preferable to save as soon as possible, a late start is better than never starting at all.